ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   interpreted as `false` only if it does not exist.
   Otherwise it is interpreted as `true`.
   To be more specific about the actual value, explicit comparisons are necessary.
 This existence test — as an exception to the general rule — also works with structured values.
+* Paths in filter expressions are Singular Paths, each of which selects at most one node.
 * The regular expressions in the string-literals on the right-hand side of `=~` are as defined in {{-iregexp}}.
   Regular expression tests can be applied to JSON string values